Shrimp Fritters with Soy Dipping Sauce

 - 2-inch piece ginger, peeled and roughly chopped

 - 1/4 cup chopped cilantro

 - 1 teaspoon soy sauce

 - 1 scallion, thinly sliced

 - Place the shrimp, water chestnuts, mushrooms, scallions, ginger, garlic and cilantro in a food processor.
 Process until finely ground for about 3 minutes on high speed.
+Alternately, place ingredients in the chopper attachment of an immersion blender and process until finely ground.
 Transfer mixture to a mixing bowl; stir in the flour and soy sauce.